Tributes pour in for Sen. John McCain, remembered as a 'true American hero'

 "It's an understatement to say the Senate will not be the same without our friend John," McConnell said.
 "I will treasure the many memories we've shared together through the years."

-Speaker of the House Paul Ryan called it “a sad day for the United States.”
+House Speaker Paul Ryan called it “a sad day for the United States.”

 “Our country has lost a decorated war hero and statesman … he was one of the most courageous men of the century,” he said in a statement.